srijan-paul/srijan-paul.github.io/src/content/blog/phantom-types.md

 fetchData = return
 ```

-Allowing arbitrary strings to be interpreted as database commands is an obvious security hazard.
+Allowing arbitrary strings to be interpreted as database commands is an egregious security hazard.
 Every string from an unsafe source (an HTTP request parameter, a third party web-server, etc.)
 is a potential [SQL injection](https://en.wikipedia.org/wiki/SQL_injection) attempt.